Divide-By-0/blog/content/posts/movies.md

 - **The Prestige**: 8/10.
 This had been on my list ever since watching 'Now You See Me'.
 This movie about two vengeful magicians is a magic trick itself, filled with clever misdirections.
 The portrayal of obsession was well motivated and captivating.

 - **Fight Club**: 9/10.
-Not at all what I thought it would be about from the name.
+I'd never watched this before because the name sounded unappealing, but it was not at all what I thought it would be about from the name.
 It has the vibes of a cult classic -- zany characters do very strange but surprisingly understandable things, and it explores more complex themes than just pointless testosterone-fueled fighting.
 Has one of my favorite scenes of all time (the one with Raymond).

 ### 2022